 This paper evaluates whether disturbing feedback requests affect the QoE of a software product.
 We used a simple probe to collect extensive user feedback, including quantitative QoE ratings and qualitative user rationales.
 To generate a wide variety of feedback constellations, the probe was triggered randomly as users were implementing a variety of tasks.
 Some of the users' tasks required little attention, while others required the users to concentrate.
 The random prompting of different concentration levels for different tasks generated a wide variety of situations in which the users were asked for feedback.
 At the end of the product usage, a post-questionnaire was administered to collect each user's overall perception of the feedback requests and experience of using the software product.
-We analyzed the collected data to identify the users' rationales for being disturbed by the feedback requests, to determine whether the feedback mechanism implemented in the probe was used to provide feedback on the feedback requests.
+We analyzed the collected data to identify the users' rationales for being disturbed by the feedback requests, to determine whether the feedback requests affected the quality judgment of the software product, and to discover whether the feedback mechanism implemented in the probe was used to provide feedback on the feedback requests.